 Trainees appointed in August, should attempt the MCQ in September or November.

-You will be invited to attend a Practice MCQ Day approx. 2-3 weeks before the Royal College of Anaesthetists Primary MCQ examination.
-This is an all-day event completing a whole MCQ paper under exam conditions.
+Anaesthetic Learning in the North East (A-liNE) run a Primary Written Crammer course approx. 2-3 weeks before the Royal College of Anaesthetists Primary MCQ examination.
+This is a four day crammer covering all the basic sciences and completing a whole MCQ paper under exam conditions.
 Feedback and results will be given at the end of the day.

-When successful at the MCQ Exam, trainees will be invited to attend OSCE practice approx. 2 weeks before the Royal College of Anaesthetists Primary OSCE Examination.
+Anaesthetic Learning in the North East (A-liNE) run an OSCE/SOE Crammer course practice approx. 2 weeks before the Royal College of Anaesthetists Primary OSCE Examination.